mwrank/AdventCode2022/README.md

 # Advent of Code 2022

-Solutions for the Advent Code 2022 puzzles found here https://adventofcode.com/.
+Solutions for the Advent of Code 2022 puzzles found here https://adventofcode.com/.

 ## Getting Started